jcheong0428/EyetrackAnalysis/README.md

         Figure 1: Plots unwrapped hilbert transform for the trial average of three conditions.
         Figure 2: Plots unwrapped hilbert transform for each trials in three conditions.

+9. ROI analysis on gaze coordinates data.
+We track how many visits to the ROI occur and compare it for the regret and nonregret conditions.
+We also compare the portion of gaze in the ROI for the two conditions. visitation_example(dat); visitation_example(dat,AOI);  % AOI optional for later use

+	Figure 1: Plots the gaze coordinates for the regret condition Figure 2: Plots the gaxe coordinates for the nonregret condition Figure 3: Compare the number of visits and the proprotion in CF AOI for two conditions.